CyVerse-learning-materials/learning-materials-home/docs/de/manage_data.md

 The Discovery Environment also supports advanced data management tasks such as organizing your datasets, search, associating data with metadata, requesting a Digital Object Identifier (DOI), and importing or submitting data to/from NCBI SRA.

-To use the Advanced Search, run a query in the Search menu, then select "Advanced Search Options"
+To use the Advanced Search, run a query in the Search menu, then select "Advanced Search Options".

 ![advanced_search](../assets/de/de_advanced_data_search.png){width="600"}